-- 3. Describe the typical types of passengers who are drawn to specific destinations in the Eastern Hemisphere. - 4.
+- 1. Present written and oral reports on a destination in the Eastern Hemisphere, incorporating an adequate knowledge of geography, writing, spelling, and speaking. - 2.
+Create a basic one to two week itinerary based on a specific scenario. - 3.
+Describe the typical types of passengers who are drawn to specific destinations in the Eastern Hemisphere. - 4.
 Develop trip options and explain a standard length of stay for a first time traveler to a specific destination. - 5.
-Utilize maps and manuals to identify major geographical entities and measurements, various locations in the Eastern Hemisphere. - Calculate elapsed time involved during travel through time zones and crossing the International Date Line. - 7.
+Utilize maps and manuals to identify major geographical entities and measurements, various locations in the Eastern Hemisphere. - 6.
+Calculate elapsed time involved during travel through time zones and crossing the International Date Line. - 7.
 Explain how geography assists a travel counselor in selecting appropriate leisure and business destinations. - 8.
 Identify all pertinent information regarding various regional Eastern Hemisphere locations; particularly dress codes, temperatures, and climate, demographics, laws and customs, food, and health concerns. - 9.
 Label a map of Eastern Hemisphere. - 10.
-Resolve customer issues.
+Resolve customer issues. - 11.
+Recognize and report suspicious people/activities. - 12.
+Plan for customer medical conditions and disabilities. - 13.
+Plan for weather-related incidents. - 14.
+Research alternative methods. - 15.
+Plan personal activities around job schedule.